nexusdev/hack-recovery/README.md

-generate and save the readme
+Generate and save the readme file.